ragrus-nbl/AmazonDRS/README.md

 ### setRefreshToken(*refreshToken*) ###

 This method allows to set a `Refresh Token` manually.
 It is used for the [external authentication](#external-authentication).
-Either this method or [*startAuthentication*](TODO) should be called before making any DRS-related requests.
+Either this method or [*login*](TODO) should be called before making any DRS-related requests.

 | Parameter | Data Type | Required? | Description |
 | --- | --- | --- | --- |